defold/doc/docs/en/manuals/iap.md

 ## Purchase fulfillment

 In order to complete a purchase from a payment provider, the application needs to signal a purchase fulfillment to the provider telling the provider the purchase has gone through (for example by developer server-side verification).
 IAP supports auto-completion, where fulfillment is automatically signaled to the provider when a purchase is complete (this is the default behavior).
 You can also disable auto-completion in the game project settings.
-You are then required to call iap.finish() when the transaction is complete, which will signal purchase fulfillment to the provider.
+You are then required to call `iap.finish()` when the transaction is complete, which will signal purchase fulfillment to the provider.

+### Consumable vs non-consumable products
+The Google Play store does only support consumable products.
+If you need non-consumable products it is recommended to use manual fulfillment of purchases and never finish purchases for products that should be non-consumable.
+As long as a purchase isn't finished it will be returned as an active purchase when `iap.set_listener()` is called.

+The Apple App Store supports non-consumable products which means that you need to finish all purchases when you provide products to your users.
+You can do it automatically by keeping the default behavior in the game project settings or manually (if you want to do that after server validation, for example) using `iap.finish()`.

 ## Transaction receipt